RomainDeschins/hello-world/README.md

 # hello-world
-First repository for learning how GitHub works.
+First repository for learning the basics of GitHub.
-I am now learning how to do a commit.